Fort Montgomery (Alabama): War of 1812

 While Fort Montgomery was under construction, Coffee camped with 2,800 men on the western side of the Tombigbee River, near the Alabama Cut-Off.
-After the Battle of Fort Bowyer, Jackson sent Colonel Arthur P. Hayne to Fort Montgomery to organize troops in preparation for an assault on Pensacola, where the British had fled.
+After the Battle of Fort Bowyer, Jackson (who was headquartered at Fort Pierce), sent Colonel Arthur P. Hayne to Fort Montgomery to organize troops in preparation for an assault on Pensacola, where the British had fled.
 Jackson demanded the Governor of West Florida, Mateo González Manrique, to evict the Red Sticks from his territory and to stop harboring British soldiers in Pensacola.
 González Manrique remained silent on his decision, which led to Jackson invading Pensacola without any direct order in the Battle of Pensacola.
 Jackson's force of 4,100 men consisted of militia and 2,000 volunteers, supplemented by 520 regulars and 750 Choctaw and Chickasaw warriors.
 Davy Crockett was among the volunteers from Tennessee who arrived at Fort Montgomery to participate in the attack on Pensacola.
 After the Battle of Pensacola, Jackson returned to Fort Montgomery, then subsequently traveled to Mobile prior to the Battle of New Orleans.
 After returning to Fort Montgomery, Crockett and other volunteers killed cattle that had become wild after the Fort Mims massacre.

 Following the Battle of Pensacola, Jackson was concerned Red Stick warriors would flee to the British Post at Prospect Bluff, join the British, then capture Fort Jackson and sever his supply line.
 Jackson ordered Brigadier General James Winchester to Fort Montgomery, along with soldiers from General Nathaniel Taylor's Brigade (which was also stationed at Fort Claiborne), Colonel Philip Pipkin's 1st Regiment West Tennessee Militia, a battalion of Major Thomas Hinds' Mississippi Dragoons, and militia from Fort Madison.
 These were further reinforced by the 2nd Infantry, 3rd Infantry, companies of the 24th and 39th Infantries, 2,500 soldiers from Georgia, and 2,000 from East Tennessee.
 It was originally planned for this combined force to search West Florida for Red Sticks and provide reinforcements to Jackson at New Orleans.